michauMiau/michauMiau/README.md

 - 👋 Hi, I’m Michał from Poland
-- Interested in networking and helping people and dfghjsk,fdythkgf
+- Interested in networking and 3D Printing
--
+- (sorry for bad english)